 The Original Bone Age Action Figures

 The original 1987 lineup consisted of a selection of ten different dinosaurs, each with a small caveman action figure included to set the prehistoric scene.
 This pairing emphasized the theme of humans and dinosaurs coexisting, a popular fantasy in children’s media at the time.
-Kenner offered an assortment of dinosaurs, from popular ones like T-Rex and Triceratops to lesser-known species such as Brontosaurus and Pteranodon.
+Kenner offered an assortment of dinosaurs, from famous ones like T-Rex and Triceratops to lesser-known yet still beloved species such as Brontosaurus and Pteranodon.

 Unlike many toys in this period, Bone Age did not have an accompanying animated series or movie.
 There also was no large overarching plot for the toy line.
 However, the toys were split into three different clans.
 There was the Stone Clan, the Ice Clan, and the Lava Clan.
 Each clan had their own unique dinosaurs and cavemen assigned to them.